bnguyentrd/exclusive-auto-sales/README.md

 1. Fork the repository, then copy path to clone with https.

-2. Open your terminal and enter: git clone <gitlab link>
+2. Open your terminal and enter: git clone -gitlab link-

-3. Go into the project directory: CD <project name>
+3. Go into the project directory: CD -project name-

 4. Open Docker; while Docker is running, use these commands in terminal.
     - docker volume create beta-data